lrq3000/oamps/README.md

 Exemples
 ---------

-  sh $SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver --- launch a server with gamemod oacl2010 and config oacl-edit-me.cfg and port 27960 on screen named oaclserver.
+  ./$SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver --- launch a server with gamemod oacl2010 and config oacl-edit-me.cfg and port 27960 on screen named oaclserver.

-  sh $SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -n 3 --- launch 3 servers with gamemod oacl2010 and config oacl-edit-me0.cfg then oacl-edit-me1.cfg then oacl-edit-me2.cfg and port 27960-27962 on screens named oaclserver0 to oaclserver2.
+  ./$SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -n 3 --- launch 3 servers with gamemod oacl2010 and config oacl-edit-me0.cfg then oacl-edit-me1.cfg then oacl-edit-me2.cfg and port 27960-27962 on screens named oaclserver0 to oaclserver2.

-  sh $SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -r -a @daily --- kill a server and restart it, then add a cron job to automatically restart this server daily.
+  ./$SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -r -a @daily --- kill a server and restart it, then add a cron job to automatically restart this server daily.

-  sh $SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -a @hourly --- launch the server, then add a cron job to try each hour to relaunch this server (without -r the script don't kill the server, it relaunch it only if it doen't already exists).
+  ./$SCRIPTNAME -c oacl-edit-me -g oacl2010 -p 27960 -s oaclserver -a @hourly --- launch the server, then add a cron job to try each hour to relaunch this server (without -r the script don't kill the server, it relaunch it only if it doen't already exists).

-  sh $SCRIPTNAME -n 0 -hb -tv -tvp 31000 -tvc gtv.cfg -tvm dpmaster.deathmask.net -tvmp 27950 --- launch no game server, only a GTV server with port 31000 and config gtv.cfg and register to the master listing server of OpenArena and send regular heartbeats to stay on the servers list.
+  ./$SCRIPTNAME -n 0 -hb -tv -tvp 31000 -tvc gtv.cfg -tvm dpmaster.deathmask.net -tvmp 27950 --- launch no game server, only a GTV server with port 31000 and config gtv.cfg and register to the master listing server of OpenArena and send regular heartbeats to stay on the servers list.

-  sh $SCRIPTNAME -n 0 -c oacl-edit-me -s oaclserver -ec 'morecommands.cfg' -ed 5 --- wait 5 seconds and sends all the commands contained inside 'morecommands.cfg' to the server at screen 'oaclserver'
+  ./$SCRIPTNAME -n 0 -c oacl-edit-me -s oaclserver -ec 'morecommands.cfg' -ed 5 --- wait 5 seconds and sends all the commands contained inside 'morecommands.cfg' to the server at screen 'oaclserver'

-  sh $SCRIPTNAME -n 0 -k -s oaclserver --- kill all servers with a screen name containing 'oaclserver'
+  ./$SCRIPTNAME -n 0 -k -s oaclserver --- kill all servers with a screen name containing 'oaclserver'